 The world waited with bated breath for the release of Bong Joon’s latest presentation.
 The highly admired and successful Korean filmmaker is known for surprising audiences with off-beat and meaningful storylines, and ‘Parasite’ certainly continues this cadence.
 The film instantly emerged as one of the most innovative, hard-hitting movies of the year on its release.
 After bagging the Palme D’Or by a unanimous vote, Bong Joon Ho‘s carefully observed and hilariously scripted and tragic depiction of the Korean social structure and power struggle seems to be a shoo-in for the Best Foreign Film award at the Oscars next year.
 Opening in peace and a constricted, smelling household, ‘Parasite’ quickly ascends to a highly polarized and conflicted suburban paradise, never losing sight of the story it intends to tell.

 After Ki-woo lands a job as a tutor of wealthy businessman Mr. Park’s only daughter, he concocts a plan in cahoots with his family to take over all positions of service within the household.
 The success comes at a great and tragic cost, as they discover a fatal secret living inside the house.
 Joon Ho’s astute understanding and exploitation of his craft are quite remarkable in this presentation.
-The elements of a dark, almost macabre comedy are characteristic of the increasingly enjoyable and modern Korean tradition of scripting humor for film.
+The elements of a dark, almost macabre comedy are characteristic of the increasingly enjoyable and modern Korean tradition of scripting humor for the film.

 2. The Irishman (94%)

-The pair of Martin Scorcese and Robert De Niro will undoubtedly make the annals of history as the most influential, inspirational, and authentic cinematic entities.
-The two together have produced classics that have, in many ways, defined the indie movement culture in the States and made films mean and feel more than just moving pictures.
+The pair of Martin Scorcese and Robert De Niro will undoubtedly make the annals of history the most influential, inspirational, and authentic cinematic entities.
+Together, the two have produced classics that have, in many ways, defined the indie movement culture in the States and made films mean and feel more than just moving pictures.
 This epic collaboration seeps into 2019 and gives, possibly, its best film.
 Crime and its representation have been an integral part of the Scorcese fabric since his very first film, something he has carried right from his childhood.
 ‘The Irishman’ sees him revisit familiar themes in a nostalgic, grim, and veritable account of a highly controversial figure.

-It is truly spectacular how Mr. Scorcese’s vision of the story keeps you glued to the screen, despite running for more than three hours.
+It is truly spectacular how Mr. Scorcese’s vision of the story keeps you glued to the screen despite running for more than three hours.
 With our attention span, this is indeed a lesson for young filmmakers.

 3. Marriage Story (94%)